Cyphs/ApolloPatcher/README.md

 ## For sideloading

+As of July 25, 2024, Reddit is blocking the original Bundle Identifier, `com.christianselig.Apollo` and Apollo will not function unless you modify it before installing.

 the IPA is available on the GitHub release page.

 "ApolloPatcher.dylib" are already included, so all you need to do is install them from AltStore or other sources.